Posted by Martin Heller Potempa & Sheppard, PLLC on April 29, 2021

 Revising a TN Permanent Parenting Plan

-Revising a TN parenting plan is not as complicated as it may seem, though having your affairs in order will be critical.
+Revising a TN parenting plan is not as complicated as it may seem.
+Having your affairs in order will be critical.

-Once a material change in circumstances is established, the court will create a new parenting plan that suits the best interests of the child.
+The court will create a new parenting plan that suits the best interests of the child once a material change in circumstances is established.

 We know that child custody plan modifications can quickly become contentious–but it doesn’t have to be.

-Parent Not Following the TN Parenting Plan?
+Parent Not Following Your Parenting Plan?
 Call MHPS Law